Diagram and Chart Properties

 The **Durov diagram** is an alternative to the Piper diagram for hydrochemistry visualization.
 It plots major ions as percentages of milli-equivalents in two triangles, projected onto a square grid perpendicular to the third axis.
 The plot reveals clustering of data points with similar compositions.
 An ion balance calculation is performed automatically for missing ingredients.

 The **Durov diagram 2020** variant allows freely definable axis parameters (which must normally be converted to percent).
 Per triangle, sides add up to 100%.
-The orientation of the triangle axes and parameter labeling are freely definable.
+The axis division and labeling are fixed, but the orientation of the triangle axes and parameter labeling are freely definable.
 In the **extended Durov diagram**, additional squares are added at the bottom and right for an extra parameter in each direction with freely defined scales.

 ### Formation Diagram (LBGR)